From Edinburgh and Glasgow to the Highlands and West Coast, this is Scotland at its best

 sunrise-at-quiraing-isle-of-skye

 Skye’s rugged landscapes and dramatic mountain scenery are unrivalled among the islands of the West Coast.
 There are only a few roads crossing the island and its isolated position has ensured it retains a strong and proud Gaelic identity.
-There is a thriving art and crafts tradition on the island and photographers from far and wide are attracted not only for the peaks and valleys but for the extraordinary abundance of wildlife, both on dry land and in the sea, that Skye is famous for.
+There is a thriving art and crafts tradition on the island and photographers from far and wide are attracted not only for the peaks and valleys but for the extraordinary abundance of wildlife.

 Glencoe, Scotland